Cosmo-Tech/cosmotech-api-javascript-client/docs/ConnectorApi.md

 - **Accept**: application/json

-## findOrganizationById
+## findConnectorById

-> Organization findOrganizationById(organizationId)
+> Connector findConnectorById(connectorId)

-Get the details of an organization
+Get the details of an connector

 ### Example